Dear readers of ADxS.org, please forgive the disruption.

 • Corticosterol

-Overall, PXR binds with much lower affinity than GR and MR.35 Of the PXR-1 agonists, only dexamethasone t-butyl acetate binds to PXR2.
+Overall, PXR binds with significantly lower affinity than GR and MR.35 Of the PXR-1 agonists, only dexamethasone t-butyl acetate binds to PXR2.

 The PXR receptor is abundant in the liver and rare in the brain.
-The receptor is found CNS capillaries where it directly upregulates p-glycoprotein, which may represent a protective mechanism in chronically high plasma cortisol levels.13
+The receptor is found in CNS capillaries, where it directly upregulates p-glycoprotein, which could represent a protective mechanism for chronically high plasma cortisol levels.13

 1.2.4.
 Receptor heterodimers: MRMR, GRGR, MRGR

-When MR and GR receptors are in a cell at the same time, they can heterodimerize, i.e. form MRGR, GRGR or MRGR.
+If MR and GR receptors are present in a cell at the same time, they can heterodimerize, i.e. form MRGR, GRGR or MRGR.

-It is possible that the three different dimers serve to increase cellular sensitivity to different corticoid concentrations due to different affinities for corticosteroids.
-Cortisol levels differ greatly across circadian rhythms and after stress exposure.36
+It is possible that the three different dimers serve to increase cellular sensitivity to different corticosteroid concentrations due to their different affinity for corticosteroids.
+Cortisol levels vary greatly according to the circadian rhythm and stress levels.36

-• Early childhood stress results in decreased expression of GR, whereas MR is not decreased or even increased.
+• Early childhood stress leads to a reduced expression of GR, while the number of MR is not reduced or even increased.

-Corticosteroid receptor hypothesis of depression This implies that the deactivation of the HPA axis is impaired.
+Corticosteroid receptor hypothesis of depression This means that the shutdown of the HPA axis is impaired.

 • Long-term hypersecretion of glucocorticoids under stress causes downregulation of glucocorticoid receptors (GR) in the hippocampus.

-In short-term stress situations, no downregulation occurs; the negative feedback mechanism remains intact.
-Prolonged stress causes downregulation of the GR, so that the shutdown of the HPA axis by cortisol (mediated by the GR) no longer functions.37
+No downregulation occurs in short-term stress situations; the negative feedback mechanism remains intact.
+Prolonged stress causes downregulation of the GR so that the shutdown of the HPA axis by cortisol (mediated by the GR) no longer functions.37

-• Together with the flattened cortisol stress response in ADHD-HI (with hyperactivity), decreased GR levels lead to a decreased shutdown response of the GR.
+• Together with the flattened cortisol stress response in ADHD-HI (with hyperactivity), reduced GR levels lead to a reduced GR shutdown response.
 As a result, the HPA axis does not shut down again, but remains permanently activated.

-• In ADHD-I, on the other hand, cortisol responses to acute stress are excessive, so that GRs are frequently addressed, which is why ADHD-I, unlike ADHD-HI, is likely to have an excessively frequent or too early shutdown of the HPA axis.
+• In ADHD-I, on the other hand, the cortisol responses to acute stress are excessive, so that the GR are frequently addressed, which is why in ADHD-I, in contrast to ADHD-HI, there is likely to be an excessively frequent or premature shutdown of the HPA axis.

 • A gene responsible for MR is a candidate gene for the development of ADHD.38